 Types Of Plastic Surgery Procedures That May Be Covered By Insurance

-Below are some of the types of plastic surgery procedures listed on the ASPS website that your insurance policy may cover.
-Please check with your insurance provider to determine if it will cover a procedure you are considering:
+Below are some of the types of plastic surgery procedures listed on the ASPS website that may be covered by insurance.
+Please check with your insurance provider to determine if the procedure you are considering is covered by insurance.

-- Ear surgery: If it is done to correct ears that were deformed at birth by injury or disease.
+- Ear surgery: If it is done to correct ears that were deformed at birth by injury or disease, this might be considered a plastic surgery covered by insurance.

-- Breast surgery: If it is done to reduce the size of the breasts, correct asymmetry, for reconstruction, or reduce male breasts.
+- Breast surgery: If it is done to reduce the size of the breasts, correct asymmetry, for breast reconstruction, or reduce male breasts by removing excess skin, inserting implants or fat.
+A breast reduction can sometimes be considered by insurance as a breast reduction is often sought to alleviate serious back pain.

 - Abdominal surgery: If the procedure is done to improve health issues such as sores, hernia, back pain, or to improve the ability to walk.

-- Eyelid surgery: If it is done to improve drooping eyelids that cause vision problems or correct eyelids positioned abnormally.
+- Eyelid surgery: If it is done to improve drooping eyelids that cause vision problems or correct eyelids positioned abnormally by removing excess skin.

 - Hand surgery: If it is done to fix carpal tunnel syndrome, nerve injuries, tendon injuries, fused fingers, or other related deformities.

-- Nasal surgery: If the procedure is done to correct congenital issues, problems with breathing, or disease.
+- Nasal surgery: If the procedure is done to correct congenital issues, problems with breathing, or disease, this may be considered a plastic surgery covered by insurance.

-- Facial surgery: If it is done to balance one’s appearance caused by paralysis or to improve deformities in the facial muscles.
+- Facial surgery: If it is done to balance one’s appearance caused by paralysis or to improve deformities in the facial muscles, this could be considered a plastic surgery covered by insurance.

 If you think you need a procedure that falls into any of the above categories, please talk to your surgeon about it.
-Your doctor can give his or her opinion if the condition may be reconstructive.
-Then, both of you can speak to your insurance company about it.
+Your doctor can give his or her opinion if the condition may be reconstructive and possibly covered by insurance.
+Then, both of you can speak to your insurance company about it to see if it is covered by insurance.

 Cosmetic Surgery Procedures That Usually Are Not Covered